decentraland-scenes/lazy-loading/README.md

 For easier maintenance, the scene lists all of the NFTs in the scene in an array, including data about their positions and what subScene they belong to.
 The scene then assigns these to their corresponding subScene and handles showing and hiding them when appropriate.

+We then take this further.
+What if you wanted multiple galleries but not the space to display them all in your parcel.
+Enter SubScenes.
+We show you how to register entities to SubScenes, register those SubScenes to a Scene Manager and from there you can convienently swap out which subscenes you want visible and when.
+It also provides a visibilityStrategy flag on the SubScene and registered SceneEntities allowing you to further fine tune how you manage resources of the scene.

 **Install the CLI**

 Download and install the Decentraland CLI by running the following command